zneha/Binary-Classification-CNN/README.md

 # Binary-Classification-CNN

-Binary classification of images using Keras
+Binary classification of images using Keras in Jupyter Notebook

 Create data folders in the following way: